-Yes, a witness is entitled to an accommodation that is reasonable and necessary.
+Yes, where the accommodation is reasonable and necessary.
 A woman in Massachusetts alleged that she was a victim of an attack in her nursing home.
 She was barred from testifying against her alleged attacker in his criminal case, however, because she had an impaired capacity to communicate orally due to the effects of a stroke.
 Because of her inability to provide narrative answers, the judge found her not "competent" to testify.